pili2026/e_commerce_work/README.md

 #### Authentication

-When the service is started via Docker Compose, two users are created by default:
+When the service is started via Docker Compose, two users and two products are created by default:
 ```
+# Users
 Role: manager
 Account: manager
 Password: manager1234